-A Notice of Intent is also required prior to submitting institutional, collaborative (international) or alliance (multi-institutional) proposals when University support (matching or otherwise) is required and/or when only one response per institution is stipulated by the funding source.
-Some sponsors require the University to submit a Letter of Intent in order to submit a proposal.
-If this requirement is stated in the sponsor's guidelines or solicitation, draft a letter and forward it to the Office of Research and Strategic Initiatives along with a copy of the abstract/proposal and guidelines.
+A Notice of Intent is also required prior to submitting institutional, collaborative (international) or alliance (multi-institutional) proposals when university support (matching or otherwise) is required and/or when only one response per institution is stipulated by the funding source.
+Some sponsors require the university to submit a Letter of Intent to submit a proposal.
+If this requirement is stated in the sponsor's guidelines or solicitation, draft a letter and forward it to the Office of Sponsored Programs along with a copy of the abstract/proposal and guidelines.
 The purpose of these notices is to assist the sponsor in arranging the review panels.
-The notice is not considered to be a commitment by the University.
-The Office of Research and Strategic Initiatives will format the letter and route it for signature(s) on appropriate letterhead to the sponsoring agency.
+The notice is not considered to be a commitment by the university.
+The OSP will format the letter and route it for signature(s) on appropriate letterhead to the sponsoring agency.
 The notice should be executed fully at least thirty (30) days prior to the deadline date for submission.
 Allow a minimum of three (3) days for the letter to be reviewed and subsequently approved prior to submission to the sponsoring agency.